 - Internal Links which set up your architecture, and search engine bots can move around easier, for indexing purposes.

-- Eternal Links that help to establish your authority with visitors, and there is some evidence that Google will reward content that does this.
+- Eternal Links help to establish your authority with visitors, and there is some evidence that Google will reward content that does this.
 Obviously, getting backlinks from reputable and related sources is a big factor.

 Length of Your Content Pages